zaphd/zaphd-epics/README.md

 ## Deploying Docker Container

 To make a container named "zap-ioc" that runs in the background:
-'sudo docker run -d --name zap-ioc --network=host -v autosave:/var/autosavefiles -it --rm epics'
+`sudo docker run -d --name zap-ioc --network=host -v autosave:/var/autosavefiles -it --rm epics`

 This will make a docker container and automatically start the zap-ioc.
-If you need to attach to the container, 'sudo docker container attach zap-ioc' to detach use Ctrl-p + Ctrl-q.
+If you need to attach to the container, `sudo docker container attach zap-ioc` to detach use Ctrl-p + Ctrl-q.

-To stop the zap-ioc: 'docker stop zap-ioc' from outside the containier
+To stop the zap-ioc: `docker stop zap-ioc` from outside the containier